 These passages of scripture (and there are more) clearly reflect Jesus as a man.
 These are biblical stated facts (something we can prove) anything else is a man-made conjecture (something not found written in the Bible ANYWHERE); They do not reflect Jesus as GOD or GOD the SON.

-Most biblical interpretations pertaining to Jesus can be tested as being true or false by a simple three step process: Identification, Verification and Test it to prove it.
+Most biblical interpretations about Jesus can be tested as being true or false by a simple three-step process: Identification, Verification and Test to prove it.
 An interpretation may sound or even “appear” to be possible and yet be totally wrong if it is not correctly applied.
 In fact, such near misses of interpretation can be the most treacherous, since they are so close to the truth.
 These interpretations may satisfy one condition yet not meet another necessary condition.

 The Fundamentals Of Proving The Truth

 VERIFY: that the description (or translation) given is correct;